Orrslab/Functions/README.md

 ### Running instructions of the script: step-by-step

-1. If you are working remote or with a laptop which does not belong to TAU, connect to the VPN server of TAU.
+1. If you are working remote or with a laptop which does not belong to Tel Aviv University, connect to the VPN server of TAU.

 2. In the _config.R_ file, set the following variables: